atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-data-marts.md

 ![Sectioning off a complex Schema with Marts](/assets/images/ComplexSchemaDataMart.png "Complex Schema with Marts")

-So while going from Lake to Warehouse was mostly about cleaning up tables, going from warehouse to marts is about cleaning up schemas.
+So while going from Lake to Warehouse was mostly about cleaning up tables, going from Warehouse to Marts is about cleaning up schemas.
 Different departments need different parts of the Data Warehouse schema.

 ![Show permissions break down for data marts](/assets/images/DataMartGrid.png "Data Mart Grid")